frederikvig/nyum/_recipes/boller.md

 ---

-> Cut into 24 or so shapes and roll in your hands until their nice and round.
-Put on a baking sheet with some space in between.
+> Cut into 24 or so shapes and roll in your hands until they're nice and round.
+Place on baking sheets on parchment paper with some space in between.

 ---